-If you prefer sleeping in silence, and are maybe struggling with a noise neighbourhood, you can consider investing in a pair of ear muffs.
+If you prefer sleeping in silence and are maybe struggling with a noisy neighbourhood, you can consider investing in a pair of ear muffs.
 Noise-cancelling earphones are also relatively cheap.

-The section above, of course, are focused on noise coming from the outside.
-Sometimes, of course, it is our own loud minds keeping us awake.
+The section above is focused on the noise coming from the outside.
+Sometimes, of course, it is our own loud minds that keep us awake.

 Here are two pro tips from sleep experts, for when your brain insists on thinking of all those embarrassing things you did in eighth grade, right at the moment when you actually want to sleep.

 Colin Espie, professor of sleep medicine at the University of Oxford suggests trying to stay awake, instead of trying to fall asleep.
 He says:

 “Thinking about sleep and wishing for it to happen is a recipe for staying awake.
 This is where paradoxical thinking comes in.
 If you give yourself the paradoxical instruction to stay awake instead, you’ll be more likely to fall asleep.”

 Deep breathing is a technique that Christabel Majendie, sleep therapist, suggests for calming down your mind: